Status: Exploration drilling

 Metal(s): Silver, Gold

-The Commonwealth silver and gold district hosts a development project (the "Commonwealth Project") located in the historic Pearce mining district in southeastern Arizona (Cochise County).
+The Commonwealth silver and gold district hosts an advanced stage project (the "Commonwealth Project") located in southeastern Arizona (Cochise County).
 Historically, the deposits mined at the Commonwealth Mine were high-grade silver and gold ores hosted in quartz veins and stockwork zones adjacent to the veins.
 Production began in 1895, with commercial scale mining of the high grade ores ending in the late 1920's.
 Small scale mining by property lessors continued through 1942.
 During this period of time, the historic Commonwealth Mine produced approximately 12 million ounces of silver and 138,000 ounces of gold, making it Arizona's second largest historic primary silver producer.

 The Commonwealth Project was extensively explored and drilled by a number of companies from the 1970's into the mid-1990's who were seeking lower grade mineral resources amenable to open pit mining and heap leach extraction.
 Work reached the pre-feasibility study level in 1996 before being halted due to low gold and silver prices.
 This work included a technical report containing an historic non-NI 43-101 compliant mineral resource estimate, economic analysis and pit design.
 These studies included over 15,000 meters of reverse circulation and diamond drilling, underground channel sampling, extensive metallurgical studies, geotechnical studies and geologic mapping as well as financial models and proposed mining schedules.
 No work was done on the project from 1997 until 2011 when the property was optioned by the previous owner and exploration resumed.